dennisXZX/frontend-training-assignment-1/README.md

 - Display a list of 8 robots

-- Support robot search by name
+- Support robot search by name (case insensitive)

+- Handle no search result

 - Keep components re-usable in mind